- Las Vegas, Nevada

 Jacqueline Bretell was born in Regina, Saskatchewan, Canada, and moved to Nashville, Tennessee with her parents and brother in 1995.
-Jacqueline attended the University of Tennessee at Chattanooga, where she was a member (and later Captain) of the UTC Mock Trial Team, and President of the Pre-Law Club.
+Jacqueline attended the University of Tennessee at Chattanooga, where she was a member (and later Captain) of the UTC Mock Trial Team.
 Jacqueline graduated with a Bachelors of Science degree in Political Science at the age of 20.

 After completing her undergraduate studies, Jacqueline attended Mercer University’s Walter F. George School of Law in Macon, Georgia.
-During her first year of law school, Jacqueline earned her 1st degree black belt in Tae Kwon Do.
 Throughout law school, she competed and coached multiple mock trial teams, and served as the President of the first Georgia Student Trial Lawyers Association.
 Jacqueline earned her Juris Doctorate degree while also earning a Certificate in Advanced Legal Writing, Research and Drafting as part of Mercer’s top-ranked legal writing program.
 Upon graduating from law school, Jacqueline was recognized for her oral advocacy skills by being selected for membership in The Order of Barristers, a national honor society.
+She went on to pass the Nevada bar at 23 years old.

 After completing law school, Jacqueline moved to Las Vegas and began her career working for one of the best insurance defense firms in Nevada.
 During this time, Jacqueline learned valuable lessons regarding how insurance companies value claims, and the tools and practices they use to make their case.
-After two and a half years, Jacqueline joined Morris Anderson, where she was able to return to her desire to vigorously and passionately protect the rights of those who have been severely injured.
+Jacqueline left the practice of insurance defense, and joined Bighorn Law, where she was able to devote her career vigorously and passionately protecting the rights of those who have been severely injured.